GRex2359/ya-boi-discord-bot/README.md

 # Commands (So Far)
-yb!help; shows the help page (duh) yb!invite; gives invite for talk yb!files; brings you here or to a google drive link to download the js
+yb!help; shows the help page (duh) yb!invite; gives invite for talk yb!files; brings you here to download the js